1949–50 New York Rangers season: Playoffs

-Stanley Cup Finals
+Stanley Cup Final

 It was the Rangers' first appearance in the Final since their Stanley Cup victory in 1940.
 Two games were played in Toronto as the circus had taken over Madison Square Garden in New York.

 New York's Don Raleigh scored two overtime winners and Detroit's Pete Babando scored the Cup-winning goal in overtime of game seven, the first time ever in which the stanley cup was won in extra frames in game seven.
 Detroit won the Cup without Gordie Howe, who was injured in the first game of the playoffs.
 As Stanley Cup runner-up, the Rangers would be awarded the O'Brien Cup, the last team to win the trophy, at one time the National Hockey Association championship trophy, which was retired after the season.